solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

 ### Logging

-If Gloo is running on kubernetes, the extauth server logs can be viewed with:
+If Gloo Edge is running on kubernetes, the extauth server logs can be viewed with:
 ```
 kubectl logs -n gloo-system deploy/extauth -f
 ```